retazo0018/Edge-Detection-ROS/README.md

         - fx, fy are the focal lengths in x and y directions
         - (X, Y, Z) is the 3D point in the camera coordinate system
 - Visualization of 3D edges as RViz markers for each TF frame
     - A timer callback is triggered every 0.05 seconds to publish the markers for each frame.
 For more real-time updates, change the value of `marker_timer_callback_freq` parameter in `src/edge_detector.py` to 0.01 or lower.
-Increase the value to 0.1 for
+Increase this value to 0.1 for slightly more stable marker updates at the cost of a slight lag.
+    - The 3D edge points are downsampled by the value of `edge_downsampling_rate` parameter in `src/edge_detector.py` to achieve real-time marker updates.
+The value is by default set to 5.
+A higher value will lead to limited 3D edge markers.

 ## Getting started